tradle/about/README.md

 Imagine
 =======
 Imagine a future where abundance, not scarcity is a norm.
-In this world we tradle the energy we pour into work, for coins we use to pay for living expenses and our whims.
+In this world we tradle the energy we pour into our work, for coins to pay for living and our whims.

 Who
 ===